ElectricGoal/spark-data-pipeline/README.md

 # spark-data-pipeline

+This repo is about setting up and running spark data pipeline in scala.
+I want to build this pipeline as abstract as possible for future using.

 (In developing)

 Setting up and building an abstract spark data pipeline with Hadoop, Hive, Spark

+Future feature: adding Kafka and Superset

 ### Set up